 Downtown Antioch includes public open spaces that are incorporated that will serve the various districts.
-The following standards shall be followed to accomplish the plan goals.
+The

 The type and design of open space shall be appropriate to the character of the buildings and location within the Downtown.

 Small pocket parks within Downtown should provide seating opportunities and access to rear parking areas.